Dust mites look scary.

 Yet it’s hard to know for sure whether they’re in our homes or not because they’re mostlywith our eyes.
 The more I write, the more OCD I’m becoming.

-Will Purifiers Capture Dust Mites?
+Will Air Purifiers Kill Dust Mites?

 I should say I’m NOT an expert in air pollution.
 I’m just a dedicated data nerd who was doing psychology research in Beijing and then got (kind of) forced intoto fight the crippling air pollution I was breathing.